joshpierce/personal-portfolio-tutorial/README.md

 # Personal Portfolio Tutorial

 This repository [joshpierce/personal-portfolio-tutorial](https://github.com/joshpierce/personal-portfolio-tutorial) was originally created for a workshop presentation at THAT Conference 2021 - Wisconsin Dells, WI.
-The repository as it stands is a ready-to-pull starter kit for building out your own Personal Portfolio online.
+The repository as it stands is a ready-to-tweak starter kit for building out your own Personal Portfolio online.

 Technology Used In This Tutorial